apache/beam/learning/tour-of-beam/learning-content/common-transforms/filter/description.md

 Create data for PCollection:

 ```
-str:= "To be, or not to be: that is the question: Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them.
+str := "To be, or not to be: that is the question: Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them.
 To die: to sleep"

 input := beam.CreateList(s,strings.Split(str, " "))
 ```